1″I do” Part of the Lesson

 #6 Whole Class Game

 If you know me, you know this one is my favorite!
 You can use these task cards in conjunction with any whole class game!
-Some of my favorites are Connect 4, Zip Zap Zop and any of my monthly interactive digital games.
+Some of my favorites are Connect 4, Zip Zap Zop and Memory Games.
 Simply pose one of the math task cards for students to answer (they can be in teams or play against you!), then choose a student to share their response.
 A correct response = take a turn in the game.
 It’s my favorite way to keep engagement high while practicing important skills!